-11. Reading Check What was the level of drought for Bakersfield in 2006?
-What was it in 2016?
-Were there any changes?
+11. Reading Check What is the level of drought for your community in 2006?
+What is shown in 2016?
+Are there any changes?

 Some special-purpose maps are related to current events.

 Current events are events that are in the news.
 The outcome of a current event such as an election can more easily be seen on a map such as the one below.
 The map legend helps you know what the colors represent.